-All I did was change the color of a few words and added a few shapes to really bring out the message.
+All I did was change the color of a few words and add a few shapes to bring out the message.

 If you’re feeling really creative and want to see different color options that you can use for your presentation, check out my take on using the Color Supply.

 These three tactics will help bring your slides to the next level.
 But remember, effective presentation design isn’t a cakewalk.
 The best way to be good at something is to practice.
 There are no shortcuts.